M.Sc./Ph.D in Craniofacial Science with Diploma in Pediatric Dentistry

 • Department of Pediatric Dentistry, BC Children’s Hospital

-• Teck Acute Care Centre, BC Children’s Hospital
+• Teck Acute Care Centre, BC Children’s Hospital (location of the operating rooms)

 • Robert & Lily Lee Family Community Health Centre Dental Clinic, Vancouver Coastal Health, Vancouver